Detect SIM Swap Fraud With Enterprise-level Security Checks

 What is SIM Swap Fraud?

-SIM swap fraud is a malicious technique where criminals deceive mobile providers into transferring a victim’s phone number to a SIM card under their control.
+SIM swap fraud is a malicious technique in which criminals trick mobile providers into transferring a victim’s phone number to a SIM card under their control.
 Once they have hijacked the phone number, they can bypass two-factor authentication (2FA), granting them access to sensitive accounts such as personal emails, bank accounts, or any application that relies on phone-based verification.
 This fraud exploits a vulnerability in the 2FA process, making it a significant threat to account security and personal data protection.
 Learn more about SIM swap fraud in this Norton's article.

-What is the Vonage SIM Swap API?
+What is the SIM Swap feature from Vonage Identity Insights?

 Prerequisites